-The impetus for the collaboration that would lead to the establishment of NB-IRDT was a recognition by certain key senior provincial civil servants following the financial crisis of 2007 to 2008 that evidence to support much government expenditure to deliver healthcare, education and training, and social programs74 was lacking.
+The impetus for the collaboration that would lead to the establishment of NB-IRDT was a recognition by certain key senior provincial civil servants following the financial crisis of 2007 to 2008 that evidence to support much government expenditure to deliver healthcare, education and training, and social programs212 was lacking.
 Although large amounts of data were being collected by government agencies, institutional barriers such as separate IT systems, and legal barriers such as restrictions on inter-institutional data sharing, meant that personal data could not easily be shared between those agencies.
 At the same time, successive years of civil service cutbacks had markedly reduced government’s capacity to undertake research and program evaluation itself.
-In the words of one deputy minister, “We have spent CA$2 billion over the last ten years on programs and still have no idea what has worked.”75 Compounding the need for action were mounting fiscal and demographic pressures on the provincial budget: NB is small (population in 2019 was less than 750,000), is almost 50 percent rural, has one of the most rapidly aging population profiles in Canada, and has relatively high rates of obesity and chronic disease such as diabetes and chronic obstructive pulmonary disease (Statistics Canada 2020).
+In the words of one deputy minister, “we have spent CA$2 billion over the last ten years on programs and still have no idea what has worked.”213 Compounding the need for action were mounting fiscal and demographic pressures on the provincial budget: NB is small (population in 2019 was less than 750,000), is almost 50 percent rural, has one of the most rapidly aging population profiles in Canada, and has relatively high rates of obesity and chronic disease such as diabetes and chronic obstructive pulmonary disease (Statistics Canada 2020).
 At the same time, researchers seeking to undertake work using provincial administrative data were required to follow a time-consuming and opaque process that put significant resource demands both on the applicant and on the department from which data were sought.
 Opportunities to access linked data from multiple departments and public bodies were negligible.
 Similarly, internal government staff faced similar difficulties with gaining access to data from multiple agencies, meaning that most of the research that did occur was siloed within particular agencies.

 Although it would be five years between initial conception of the idea for NB-IRDT and receipt of the first administrative data set in 2015, certain core principles guided development.
 The first of these was that any research undertaken should be credible, independent, transparent, and rigorous.
 This would lead to more informed decision-making where the public and other stakeholders would have confidence that sound and unbiased research had been provided to those decision-makers.
 The institute would thus be situated in a university where the institute leadership answered to the vice president (research) and not government.
 It would also be empowered to act as data custodian and have the right to grant and control access to administrative data for legitimate research purposes.
 Furthermore, while government would have an active role in the setting of research priorities and in the review of particular proposals, it would not have veto power, nor could it veto the dissemination of research results.
 Instead, a rigorous approval process was jointly developed that respected privacy, ensured only legitimate research (where research is broadly defined) was conducted, and that academic freedom was enshrined.
 As NB-IRDT developed, these policies continued to evolve to reflect the five safes framework to be discussed in more detail below.